April 1868 Colorado Territory

 “Hello, Mr. Sawyer, my name is Danica Angelina MacPherson and I’ve come to make you a proposition.”

-Nick’s eyebrows rose as he moved closer to the bars, trying to see the woman’s face, to see if it was as lovely as her velvet voice.
+Nick’s eyebrows rose as he moved closer to the bars, trying to see the woman’s face, to see if it was as lovely as her voice.

 “Well if it’s a business proposition you’ve come at a bad time.”

 “Sammy get out and shut the door.”
+She ordered.

 “But Danica he’s a criminal” The sheriff protested.

-“Well miss MacPherson I like you all ready, but as I’m to be hung tomorrow I don’t know how I can help you.”
+“Well Miss MacPherson I like you all ready, but as I’m to be hung tomorrow I don’t know how I can help you.”

 “You can get me out of here lady, I’m all ears.”
 Nick moved forward to hang off the bars studying the woman half hidden by shadows before him.
 “What do I have to do?”

-Nick didn’t quite believe his ears, and strained to see Miss MacPherson’s face.
+Nick didn’t quite believe his ears and strained to see Miss MacPherson’s face.

 “Married?
 I don’t understand.
 How is getting married going to save me from the noose?”
-Nick watched miss MacPherson shift her weight, all the while worrying the brim of her hat.
+Nick watched Miss MacPherson shift her weight, all the while worrying the brim of her hat.

 Nick couldn’t believe his ears, all he had to do to save his neck was get married.